KwatMDPhD/Note/write.md

-End a clause with structure or a period.
+Use sentence case.

-In a clause, use sentence case.
+Avoid abbreviations (peripheral blood mononuclear cells).

-Avoid abbreviations: peripheral blood mononuclear cells.
+End a clause with a period or structure.

-Date "Year Month Day Hour Minute Second": 2025 09 29 16 36 12.
+Date "year month day hour minute second" (2025 09 29 16 36 12).

-Lowercase magnitudes, uppercase units, and have no spaces: 8nG/uL.
+Uppercase units, lowercase magnitudes, and have no spaces: 8nG/uL.